18F/health-tracking-course/collections/_courses/five/overview.md

 {% include course_lesson_list.html lessons=page.lessons %}

-## What This Course Covers
+## What this course covers

-In the fifth course, we begin our exploration of **BLAH BLAAH**.
+In the fifth and final course, we'll look at three subjects that paint a more nuanced picture of an ideal state for software projects $mdash; taking on vendors, monitoring system health, and using open source and resuable code as a gold standard for streamlined, repeatable processes.

 {% include course_lesson_summaries.html lessons=page.lessons %}

-## Pause to Reflect

- Check in!
-How are you feeling about the rubric and the idea of using the Health Tracker to assess projects you are part of?
-Please pause to reflect on where you are confident at this moment, and where you have concerns.
-This is anonymous.

-{% include airtable-pre.html %}